verrazzano/docs/content/en/docs/observability/logging/fluent-operator.md

 You should see an opensearch-system-clusteroutput and an opensearch-application-clusteroutput.

 ### Uninstall Fluentd
 Fluentd is the default logging agent which runs as a daemonset that collects, processes, and sends logs to log stores.
 It is installed by default when Verrazzano is installed.
-With the inclusion of Fluent-bit via fluent-operator, you now have an option to run either of these components.
+With the inclusion of Fluent Bit via Fluent Operator, you now have an option to run either of these components.
 These can co-exist, but if your log store is Verrazzano's OpenSearch, and you can uninstall Fluentd.

-**NOTE**: Fluent-bit does not support sending logs to OCI-Logging.
+**NOTE**: Fluent Bit does not support sending logs to OCI-Logging.
 Continue using Fluentd if your log store is OCI-Logging.

 To uninstall Fluentd use the following Verrazzano resource manifest.
 {{< clipboard >}}